EvaMaeRey/ind2cat/README.md

 #> 2        1 450
 ```

-In the following two-way table, information is completely lost due to
+In the following two-way table produced using an indicator variable
+directly with the popular janitor package, information is completely
-using the indicator variable directly:
+lost:

 ``` r
 tidytitanic::passengers %>%